 - Michael F. Roessler

-Michael Roessler joined the Law Offices of James Scott Farrin in 2015, handling workers’ compensation cases and is a North Carolina Board Certified Specialist in Workers’ Compensation law.
+Michael Roessler is a Partner of the Law Offices of James Scott Farrin.
+He joined the firm in 2015, handling workers’ compensation cases and is a North Carolina Board Certified Specialist in Workers’ Compensation law.
 Prior to joining the firm, he represented personal injury and workers’ compensation clients for more than five years.
 He has served as an adjunct professor of Political Science at Queens University of Charlotte, where he taught various pre-law classes.

 Michael earned his J.D., with honors, from the University of North Carolina School of Law at Chapel Hill and a B.A. from Queens University of Charlotte, where he double majored in History and Political Science.